More Scholarships, Greater Affordability

 An excellent law school education at Mizzou does not include burdensome student loan debt.

 In fact, Mizzou Law was ranked a Top 25 Best Value Law School by The National Jurist Magazine.
-Mizzou awarded $3.3 million in student funding in 2019, and nearly 70% of students at the School of Law receive merit scholarships, fellowships, or an average of $17,020 in grants.
+Mizzou awarded $3.4 million in student funding in 2020, and nearly 70% of students at the School of Law receive merit scholarships for an average of $19,187 in awards.
 At Mizzou Law, earning a respected JD is made eminently affordable.

 Apply Now for Scholarship Consideration